Toilet training in less than a day? A guide to “fast-track” toilet training techniques for the science-minded parent

 If you are wondering what happens when your child has accidents, the answer is that you get a mess.
 For this reason, you’ll want to stage your training session in a place that is easy to clean.
 Clean accidents without giving any lectures or lessons.
 Be upbeat and affectionate.

 Although there are no scientific studies evaluating this approach, Dr. Schmidt reports a high success rate in his own practice (Schmidt 2004a).
-Similar toilet training techniques have been advocated by psychologist John Rosemond, Ph.D.
-The method is sometimes dubbed the “naked butt and $75 method.”
-The 75 bucks is for cleaning your carpet after training is finished.
+And similar claims have been made by psychologist John Rosemond, Ph.D.

 References: Toilet training techniques